SaaS customer onboarding: the complete guide (with checklist)

 A knowledge base contains all the details about your product including the how-to content for users and developer documentation for the software engineers who build using APIs.
 Knowledge bases can also contain information on how your software works and how the customer data is being collected and managed.

+The knowledge bases can be internal (for the team members) and external (for the end users).
 All kinds of KBs help their respective audience to practically use and understand your products quickly.
 It is usually a large repository of articles that are, traditionally, text-heavy.

 Many businesses like Basecamp are taking a novel approach – using videos.

 By sticking videos at the top of the knowledge base articles, they are giving an option to the viewer based on their needs.
 For instance, if you are looking for something very specific, a text-article can be better.
+Videos are more suited for an audience looking for a more comprehensive and actionable understanding of the topic in an engaging way.

 However, writing detailed how-to articles for your knowledge base with the right GIFs and images with annotations can be challenging.
 From deciding the topic to preparing the outline and finally producing the draft, it can easily take days.